Elizabeth Tan (English actress)

-Elizabeth Tan (born 6 January 1990) is a British actress.
-She is known for her roles as Vera Chiang in The Singapore Grip, Li in Emily in Paris, Maude in the gang drama, Top Boy and Emma Taylor in Irish Wish.
+Elizabeth Tan is a British actress.
+She is known for her leading roles as Vera Chiang in The Singapore Grip, Emma Taylor in Irish Wish, Maude in the gang drama, Top Boy and Li in Emily in Paris.

 Career

-In 2011, Tan's first major role portrayed the character of Xin Proctor, a student who was best friends with Tina McIntyre played by Michelle Keegan, in the long-running ITV soap opera, Coronation Street, the show's first regular Chinese character.
+In 2011, Tan's first major role portrayed the series regular character of Xin Proctor, a student who was best friends with Tina McIntyre played by Michelle Keegan, in the long-running ITV soap opera, Coronation Street, the show's first regular Chinese character.

 Following this, Tan performed as Anna Zhou in Journey's End, the finale of series 4 of Doctor Who, Penny Anderson in New Tricks, Lu Choi in Hustle and the enigmatic Madame Ching in the fantasy drama Spirit Warriors.
 Other BBC television appearances include Spooks/MI5, Hotel Babylon and the comedy series, Just for Laughs.
 She also performed her first Bollywood role as Pae in the Amtiaz Ali romantic comedy Love Aaj Kal, starring Saif Ali Khan and Deepika Padukone.
 Tan also had a role in the movie, Swinging with the Finkels, starring Martin Freeman, Mandy Moore and Melissa George.

 In 2013, Tan played Princess Windsor in the BBC One school-based drama series, Waterloo Road.
 In the series, Princess' storylines involve a rocky relationship with George (Angus Deayton) and a short-lived affair with Kevin Chalk (Tommy Lawrence Knight).

 She followed this with her 2019 performance as Maude in the Netflix gang drama Top Boy.

 In 2015, Tan appeared as Sulim, a transgender woman, in The Syndicate (with Mark Addy), a BBC drama series depicting a syndicate of workers at a public hospital in Bradford who enter a lottery and win.
 In the same year, Tan appeared in the BBC series Way to Go as Ryh-Ming, a television sitcom starring Blake Harrison and created by Bob Kushell.

-In 2020, Tan appeared in the role of Vera Chiang in the ITV World War II drama, The Singapore Grip, based on the novel of the same title by J. G. Farrell and adapted by Christopher Hampton.
+In 2020, Tan appeared in the series regular role of Vera Chiang in the ITV World War II drama, The Singapore Grip, based on the novel of the same title by J. G. Farrell and adapted by Christopher Hampton.

 She can also be seen in the role of Li in Netflix's drama series Emily in Paris, from the Sex and the City creator, Darren Star, which was released in 2020.

 She portrays Jun in the Agatha Christie murder mystery, Agatha and the Midnight Murders.